-A recent study looked at whether taking antiretroviral drugs for HIV as pre-exposure prophylaxis has resulted in increased risky sexual behaviour.
+A study looked at whether taking antiretroviral drugs for HIV as pre-exposure prophylaxis has resulted in increased risky sexual behavior.

 Consistent use of protection lowered with increased use of antiretroviral drugs